 I will show you how to cook the perfect chicken breast, which will be macro-friendly and tasty, and which you can cook at home and regularly eat for your meal prep.

-The problem with chicken breasts is that it is too bland, dry and boring, especially without any seasoning.
+The chicken breasts problem is that it is too bland, dry, and dull, especially without seasoning.

 I mean, you don’t want to be this guy.

-The good news is that there is actually a simple, quick and easy method to cook the most juicy and tender chicken breast.
+The good news is that there is actually a simple, quick, and easy method to cook the juiciest and tender chicken breast.

 Benefits Of The Chicken Breast

 In the health and fitness community, chicken breasts are extremely popular, for example, here is a breakdown of a store-bought 130g chicken breast I purchased the other day: